apple/swift-nio/README.md

 and then adding the appropriate SwiftNIO module(s) to your target dependencies.

+If your project is set up as an Xcode project and you're using Xcode 11+, you can add SwiftNIO as a dependency to your Xcode project by clicking File -> Swift Packages -> Add Package Dependency.
+In the upcoming dialog, please enter `https://github.com/apple/swift-nio.git` and click Next twice.
+Finally, select the targets you are planning to use (for example `NIO`, `NIOHTTP1`, and `NIOFoundationCompat`) and click finish.
+Now will be able to `import NIO` (as well as all the other targets you have selected) in your project.

 To work on SwiftNIO itself, or to investigate some of the demonstration applications, you can clone the repository directly and use SwiftPM to help build it.
 For example, you can run the following commands to compile and run the example echo server:

 ```bash